djhouseknecht/unified-env/README.md

 * `Options`: optional object
   * `filePath: string`: (default: `./.env`) relative file path to the `.env` file. _Relative to the starting node script_
   * `encoding: string`: (default `'utf-8'`) file encoding
+  * `failIfNotFound: boolean`: (default `false`) if the specified env file was not found, throw an error stopping all processing

 `UnifiedEnv` follows the standard `NAME=VALUE` configuration format for `.env`.
 Notes about parsing: